Florida Center for Regenerative Medicine at Larkin Hospital

 Common injuries to the Acromio-Clavicular joint.

 A common injury to the AC joint is dislocation, often called AC separation or shoulder separation.
 Acromio-Clavicular dislocation is particularly common in collision sports such as football.
 The most common mechanism of injury is a fall on the tip of the shoulder or falls on outstretched hand.

 Acromio-Clavicular joint injury treatment options.

-At Florida Regenerative Medicine we offer Stem Cell Therapy and Platelet Rich Plasma Therapy via injection as alternatives to the traditional treatments which include: using a sling to physical therapy and surgical intervention.
+At Florida Center for Regenerative Medicine we offer Stem Cell Therapy and Platelet Rich Plasma Therapy via injection as alternatives to the traditional treatments which include: using a sling to physical therapy and surgical intervention.
 Please click to learn how stem cell therapy for acromio-clavicular injury is a non-surgical treatment option for patients suffering from this painful shoulder injury.

 Stem Cell Therapy for Shoulder Conditions.
 We offer treatments for patients residing in Florida's (Miami-Dade County), Miami, Hialeah, Miami Gardens, Miami Beach, Homestead, North Miami, Coral Gables, Coconut Grove, Key Biscayne, Opa-Locka, Florida City, (Broward County), Fort Lauderdale, Hollywood Beach, Pompano Beach, Fort Lauderdale, Deerfield Beach, Davie, Coral Springs, Miramar, Pembroke Pines, Plantation, Sunrise, (Collier County), Marco Island, Naples, (Palm Beach County), West Palm Beach, Bota Raton, Boyton Beach, Delray Beach, Wellington, Jupiter, Palm Beach Gardens, Greenacres, lake Worth, Royal Palm Beach